Vesre: Examples

 The original and vesre versions of a word are not always synonyms; sometimes the reversal adds some extra nuance to the meaning.
 For instance, the word hotel bears the same meaning as in English (i.e. a normal tourist hotel), whereas telo implies that the establishment is actually a love hotel.

-These reversed words are only spoken; rarely found in writing.
+These reversed words are only spoken; they are rarely found in writing.